-Table 8.1 summarises by fleet, the daily logsheet catch and effort data available for handlining operations in Australian waters for the period 1979 to 1993; unfortunately, there are no data available for Australian vessels active in the Coral Sea handline fishery, although it is expected that the information provided in this review for the Japanese fleet in this area would be representative.
-There are a number of published and unpublished reports describing aspects of the Coral Sea handline fishery (for example Hisada, 1973;

-Williams, 1981; McPherson, 1988; McPherson, 1992), however, no information was found in the literature regarding handlining elsewhere in Australian waters.
+Table 8.1 summarises, by fleet, the daily logsheet catch-and-effort data available for handlining operations in Australian waters for the period 1979 to 1993; unfortunately, there are no data available for Australian vessels active in the Coral Sea handline fishery, although it is expected that the information provided in this review for the Japanese fleet in this area would be representative.
+There are a number of published and unpublished reports describing aspects of the Coral Sea handline fishery (for example Hisada 1973; Williams 1981; McPherson 1988; 1992).
+However, no information was found in the literature regarding handlining elsewhere in Australian waters.

-The Regional Tuna Tagging Project, conducted by the South Pacific Commission during 1989-1992, used handlining techniques to tag quantities of large Yellowfin and Bigeye in the Coral Sea (Itano and Bailey, 1991; Itano and Bailey, 1992).
-Relevant information from cruise logs have been extracted for this report.
+The Regional Tuna Tagging Project, conducted by the South Pacific Commission during 1989-1992, used handlining techniques to tag quantities of large yellowfin and bigeye in the Coral Sea (Itano & Bailey 1991; Itano & Bailey 1992).
+Relevant information from cruise logs has been extracted for this report.

-There are no data in the RTFD with regard to the New Zealand southern bluefin handline/troll fishery.
-The limited information presented here is courtesy of New Zealand MAF and SPC Fisheries Education and Training Advisor Hugh Walton, who participated in the fishery for two seasons.
+There are no data in the RTFD on the New Zealand southern bluefin handline/troll fishery.
+The limited information presented here is given courtesy of New Zealand MAF and former SPC Fisheries Education and Training Adviser Hugh Walton, who participated in the fishery for two seasons.

-8.3.1 Gross levels of by-catch and reporting
+8.3.1 Gross levels of by-catch and discards

 Table 8.1 shows levels of by-catch and discards of by-catch from handline fisheries operating in Australian waters according to RTFD records.
-Very few by-catch have been taken from these fisheries.
-Skipjack tuna appear to have been the most common by-catch species from the Coral Sea handline fishery (Table 8.2), however it is believed that the catch of shark may have been under-reported (according to RTTP accounts).
-Handline operations off the south-east coast of N.S.W. catch yellowtail kingfish and blue mackerel in some quantities; for this reason, these species, with albacore, are considered as target and only the few 'other species, not specified' have been included as by-catch for this report.
+Very little by-catch has been taken from these fisheries.
+Skipjack tuna appears to have been the most common by-catch species from the Coral Sea handline fishery (Table 8.2).
+However, RTTP accounts indicate that the catch of shark may have been under-reported.
+Handline operations off the south-east coast of New South Wales catch yellowtail kingfish and blue mackerel in some quantities; for this reason, these species, with albacore, are considered as target and only the few 'other species, not specified' have been considered as by-catch in this report.

-Data from cruises conducted by the RTTP where handlining occured show similar levels of by-catch (1.2% : 1991; 0.6% : 1992) as that reported by commercial handline vessels fishing in the Coral Sea area; the two by-catch species encountered during the tagging of handlined yellowfin and bigeye tuna were skipjack (predominant) and oceanic white-tip shark (C. longimanus).
+Data from cruises conducted by the RTTP where handlining occurred show similar levels of by-catch (1.2%: 1991; 0.6%: 1992) to those reported by commercial handline vessels fishing in the Coral Sea area; the two by-catch species encountered during the tagging of handlined yellowfin and bigeye tuna were skipjack (predominant) and oceanic white-tip shark (C. longimanus).

-Small amounts of albacore, skipjack, swordfish, bronze whaler sharks and moonfish are taken as by-catch of the southern bluefin handline/troll fishery in New Zealand (T. Murray, H. Walton pers. comm.).
-The sharks are probably the most common part of the by-catch but typically escape after biting through the monofilament traces in use or are discarded.
+Small amounts of albacore, skipjack, swordfish, bronze whaler sharks and moonfish are taken as by-catch in the southern bluefin handline/troll fishery in New Zealand (T. Murray, H. Walton pers. comm.).
+The sharks are probably the most common part of the by-catch but typically either escape after biting through the monofilament traces or are discarded.
 The remaining species are retained.
 Actual levels of by-catch are not available.